 Our staff change all linen used within a treatment and sanitise the room before the next client gets started.
 This may mean the Physio needs a couple of extra minutes between clients to get the room sanitised and ready for you, so we thank you for your patience and understanding.

-Our admin team have implemented a cleaning scheduled which occurs 2- 3 times a day, with all high-traffic areas of the clinic wiped down and sanitised.
+Our admin team have implemented a cleaning scheduled which occurs a number of times every day, with all high-traffic areas of the clinic wiped down and sanitised.
 This includes (but is not limited to) cleaning pens after each use, wiping down door handles, light switches, EFTPOS machines, counter surfaces and chairs.

 We have (to the disappointment of many!) decided to remove our cool mints from reception for the time being, as well as our water dispenser and magazines.
 We have hand sanitiser available at our reception desks as well as throughout the rest of the clinic, which we ask you utilise upon your arrival and departure.